ddelphi/bentbt/readme.md

 The `insWord` part means the insertion word that you want.

-The 'keyword' part means that what parts of information in torrent file you want to change.
+The `keyword` part means that what parts of information in torrent file you want to change.
 You should treat the value of those strings as the string from of regular expression.
-For example 'info.name' means that we want to change the info.name part of the infomation.
+For example `info.name` means that we want to change the info.name part of the infomation.

 You can use the "include" form or "exclude" form or both in the `keyword` part.
 Leave out the "include" form will include all by default, and leave out the "exclude" form will exclude none by default.